MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Lab03_Set_up_dimensions.md

 From the general ledger they would like to analyze their sales by sales person and customer group, using the following pivot-table:

-They want to see both the income and the granted discounts for each sales person.
+They want to see both the income and the discounts granted for each sales person.

 A dimension for the customer group already exists, but it is up to you to create a dimension for sales people as well.

-### Tasks
+You will perform -

 1. Set up a dimension with dimension values